From career breakthroughs to professional milestones, explore how Donald Trump made an impact.

 In August 2020, Donald Trump officially became the Republican nominee for the presidential election.

-In February 2021, Trump registered a new company, Trump Media & Technology Group (TMTG), for providing "social networking services" to U.S. customers.
+In February 2021, Donald Trump registered a new company, Trump Media & Technology Group (TMTG), for providing "social networking services" to U.S. customers.

-In 2021, Donald Trump's term as the 45th president of the United States came to an end.
+In 2021, Donald Trump's term as the 45th President of the United States came to an end.

 In 2021, Donald Trump, who had been a member since 1989, resigned from SAG-AFTRA to avoid a disciplinary hearing regarding the January 6 attack.
 Two days later, the union permanently barred him.

-In November 2022, Trump announced his candidacy for the 2024 presidential election and created a fundraising account.
+In November 2022, Donald Trump announced his candidacy for the 2024 presidential election and created a fundraising account.

 In March 2024, Trump Media & Technology Group (TMTG) merged with Digital World Acquisition and became a public company.

-On January 20, 2025, Trump began his second term upon his inauguration, becoming the oldest individual to assume the presidency and the first president with a felony conviction.
+On January 20, 2025, Donald Trump began his second term upon his inauguration, becoming the oldest individual to assume the presidency and the first president with a felony conviction.

 Stormy Daniels born Stephanie A Gregory Clifford is an American...